-other scholars have argued that contrary to circles and parallelograms, a work can and does change its form over time.
-Rainerus' Vita Secunda is a prime example of a work that appears to alter its form as the author himself tried to improve upon his work, as did multiple other author/scribes.
-Yet if the Vita Secunda is not an ideal object, it follows that this work exists only in its readings.
-In other words: if the Vita Secunda is neither physically observable nor an unchanging concept such as a circle, it follows that the Vita Secunda exists only as the sum of the manuscripts that are recognized as containing a text that is very close to the narrative that Rainerus has worked on.
-As a result, people can get a notion of some part of the Vita Secunda when they are reading through a manuscript, or when they are actively thinking about the manuscripts that contain it.
+A second and far more abstract objection to the Lachmannian method is that it conceives of the work as an ideal object that can be compared to a Platonic form (Eggert, "The Work Unravelled" 41-60).
+An ideal object in a philosophical sense designates something unchanging, an object that always keeps its form, whatever the circumstances.20 Classic examples of ideal objects are mathematical phenomena such as circles or parallelograms, which cannot change their shape without ceasing to be themselves.
+Ingarden and other scholars have argued that contrary to circles and parallelograms, a work can and does change its form over time (Ingarden 8).
+Rainerus's Vita secunda is a prime example of a work that appears to alter its form as the author himself tried to improve upon his work, as did multiple other author/scribes.
+Yet if the Vita secunda is not an ideal object, it follows that this work exists only in its readings (Ingarden 9, 14).
+In other words: if the Vita secunda is neither physically observable nor an unchanging concept such as a circle, it follows that the Vita secunda exists only as the sum of the manuscripts that are recognized as containing a text that is very close to the narrative that Rainerus has worked on.
+As a result, people can get a notion of some part of the Vita secunda when they are reading through a manuscript, or when they are actively thinking about the manuscripts that contain it.
 However, that notion can be no more than an incomplete work in bits and pieces, gleaned from partial readings and existing only in a person's memory.
-It is practically impossible to have a complete mental image of all the manuscripts that contain the Vita Secunda, and it is always possible that one day, a new manuscript with a different version of the Vita Secunda will be discovered.
-This means, according to Ingarden, that a work does just not have the stability to support true statements about its nature, such as "the Vita Secunda of St Ghislain contains eighteen chapters" or "the Iliad is written in hexameter".34
+It is practically impossible to have a complete mental image of all the manuscripts that contain the Vita secunda, and it is always possible that one day, a new manuscript with a different version of the Vita secunda will be discovered.
+This means, according to Ingarden, that a work does just not have the stability to support true statements about its nature, such as "the Vita secunda of St. Ghislain contains eighteen chapters" or "the Iliad is written in hexameter" (Ingarden 12-13).21

 These are only two of the many problems that haunt the Lachmannian work.
-They illustrate the fundamental nature of both the practical and the philosophical issues that have arisen during the last
+They illustrate the fundamental nature of both the practical and the philosophical issues that have arisen during the last century.22 Less frequently discussed, but just as fundamental, are the problems with the terminology derived from the idea of a work.